 People ought to have realized by now that this password is a prime candidate for fraud and hacking, but they haven’t.
 Avoid making the same error.

 Make sure your passwords aren’t simple words that hackers may easily guess.

 Mistake #2 – Your Company Lacks Password Policies

-Most small businesses leave password creation up to their employees.
-The problem with that is that you’re leaving too much to chance.
-They may not be aware that they’re making a mistake with their password.
+Most small businesses delegate the task of creating passwords to their staff.
+That has the drawback of leaving too much to chance.
+They might not be aware that they’re typing their password incorrectly.

 Mistake #3 – Using The Same Password For Everything